mockyeah/mockyeah/packages/mockyeah-docs/book/API/play.md

 service snapshots (i.e. `./mockyeah/[snapshot name]`).

 Mounts each service snapshot.
-Each snapshot will be mounted with the exact same payload, headers, status, and latency as captured during its recording.
+Each snapshot will be mounted with the exact same payload, headers, status, and latency as suited during its recording.
 This behavior may be changed by altering the values in the snapshot files.

 Here is an example of a service snapshot file: